YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 Unless the name is the sole journaling option, and is the last parameter on the line, it should always be enclosed in quotation marks in this context.

-Journal file-specifications-names are limited to 255 characters.
+Journal file-specification-names are limited to 255 characters.

 By default, GDE derives the file-specification-name from the database "file-name".